 - personal information shall be as accurate, complete and up-to-date as is necessary for the purpose for which it is used

-You can request access to your personal information held by the Library.
-All such requests for access to information must be sent in writing to:
+To access to your personal information held by the Library, please send your request in writing to:

 Timmins Public Library

 The Timmins Public Library charges a fee of $5.00 per request, as permitted by the MFIPPA regulations.
 Additional fees may include search/retrieval time, photocopying charges and time spent preparing records for disclosure.

 Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56 “MFIPPA”

 Motion TPL-21-30 June 28, 2021